April Fool's Day 2025

 I started going to critique groups in 2018.
 In early 2019, I started writing The Fishbone Wolf

-In 2022, a developmental editor read the entire story and told me (among other things) that the last third of the story wasn't working.
+In 2022, a developmental editor read the entire story and told me (among other things) that the final third of the story wasn't working.
 This was the right call, and in 2023, I had the story start-to-finish

 The hardest part of critiques is deciding what to do with them: about half you can set aside, 35% are worth mulling over, and 15% are pure gold